 - Once young plants reach around 15cm high, they're ready to plant into your growing bag.

 - Before you plant, shake the bag to fluff up the compost and make some cuts in the bottom of the bag to allow excess water to drain out.

 - Cut along the marked lines on the top of the growing bag to position your plants.
 If you only want to put two plants in each bag, use the two outer-planting positions on the bag.

 How do you water plants in a grow bag?

 - Water regularly so the bag doesn’t dry out.
 In hot weather, this may need to be up to three times a day.

 - An automatic watering system with a timer will help to avoid dry plants.

 - Most summer veg will be in the bags for many weeks, so you’ll need to feed them.
-Either add controlled-release feed by mixing it into the compost where you have cut holes for the plants, or liquid feed when you water.
+Either add controlled-release feed by mixing it into the compost where you have cut holes before you plant, or liquid feed twice a week once the first fruits have formed.
 Follow the dosage and frequency advice on the bottle.